microsoft/live-share/docs/use/vscode.md

 3. **Collaborate**

-    That's it!!
+    That's it!
 In a few moments you'll be connected and you can start collaborating.

     You will see the "Share" button transition to convey a "Session State".
 See [session state](#session-states) information below for what this looks like.